Dog Training or Behavior Problem? Try Flower Essences

 And way high on my list of why I like them: flower essences can actually give you insight into the emotional motivations behind your dog’s behavior.
 As a dog trainer, I find that fascinating and extremely useful!

 Well, I listed this under “what I like”, but I suppose if you’re hoping for something that will change your Border Collie into a Bloodhound (or vice versa), then no, they won’t do that.
-They will not change the fundamental nature of your dog’s character or personality.
+They won't change the fundamental nature of your dog’s character or personality.

 Consistency counts.
 Results will be far better if you give flower essences to your dog regularly and consistently.
 Get into a rhythm of doses, preferably 3 or 4 times every day for chronic issues.
 Steady repetition seems to be instrumental in stimulating the emotional balancing.
 So, if you are a freewheeling guy or gal who isn't into routine, that might be a negative.

-In some cases, choosing the right essences for your dog can be tricky, since we can’t ask the dog what feelings are motivating its behavior.
+In some cases, choosing the most effective essences for your dog can be tricky, since we can’t ask the dog what feelings are motivating its behavior.
 Having a good sense of your dog, and a reasonable knowledge of dog behavior and body language, are very helpful.

 Flower essences are not magic, fairy dust, or wishful thinking.
 Even if you suspect their effect with humans could be nothing more than placebo effect, that’s a hard argument to make with a horse, cat or dog.
 After all, what would motivate a placebo effect in an animal?